Xreincfel/Cfel-Cleaner/README.md

 Simple cleaner for FiveM, made with python.
-Requires a new Rockstar account that owns gta 5, this isn't a spoofer.
+Requires a new Rockstar account that owns gta 5